alolalo/blog-hylia/src/index.md

 Designing a design system is a lot like programming.
 Luckily I'm persistent enough to figure things out, and quite resourcefull in fixing my own itch. [insert picture of balcony here]()

-I can write pseudo-code and work out the logic of things.
+I can write pseudo-code and work out the logic of complex things.
 But what I didn't figure out in the beginning is that I needed a mentor that knows how to design a system from scratch, and just started doing everything myself.
+You start searching repos for inspiration, finding some things of interest, and trying to see if you can make their frameworks work the way you want...

-Failing as I go, believing I could do it, and still going strong.
-Just taking a more humble approach here to computer science at large, and for that you need a lifetime experience which I don't have.
+Failing as I go, believing I could do it and still going strong today, I learned quite a lot but most importantly that I'm not experienced enough to do it alone.
+Today I'm taking a more humble approach here to computer science at large, and to understand that holistically you need lifetime experience which I don't have.

+I'm learning it linearly right now, from the beginning.
+I've got the foundation and the will to do it and for me it's a personal reward to learn something new by experimenting with something that used to scare the living shit out of me; programming.

 There's a big plus-side to going on your own hunt; you discover a lot of repositories that inspire and throw a curve-ball at what you are making.
 I hated Terminal.app, but I love using it as it's just to awesome to see everything run all the time and live-reloading changes that are the end product.
 I'm infected by "The Grabs" for sure.